Alicepinch/roots-cafe/README.md

 #### Visit Us

-- The 'Visit' page will include an address and a map, opening times and a COVID update.
+- The 'Visit us' page will include an address and a map, opening times and a COVID update.

 #### Contact: